cybergarage/go-mysql/doc/examples.md

 ## go-mysqld

-`go-mysqld` is a simple MySQL compatible implementation using `go-mysql`.
-The sample implementation is a in-memory MySQL compatible server, and it supports only a table and do not support any JOIN queries.
+`go-mysqld` is a simple MySQL-compatible implementation using `go-mysql`.
+The sample implementation is a in-memory MySQL-compatible server, and it supports only a table and do not support any JOIN queries.
 ```
  go-mysqld is an example of implementing a compatible MySQL server using go-mysql.
 	NAME